badlogic/jack/README.md

 The full Java class hierarchy is retained in the C++ class hierarchy.

+Fields and methods are added as is, with prefixes (f_ for fields, m_ for methods).

+### Strings
+We use the String implementation by Avian, which includes UTF8 handling.
+Strings are hence stored as 16-bit character sequences.
+String literals are constructed in a funky way, you don't want to know how...

 ### Class initialization
-The JVM usually calls MyClass#<clinit> the first time that class is referenced at runtime (see the Java language specs and JVM specs for more info).
-In an ahead-of-time compiled environment this would be to expensive as tons of methods would have to be augmented with checks whether <clinit> was already called.
+The JVM usually calls ```MyClass#<clinit>``` the first time that class is referenced at runtime (see the Java language specs and JVM specs for more info).
+In an ahead-of-time compiled environment this would be to expensive as tons of methods would have to be augmented with checks whether ```<clinit>``` was already called.

 Jack initializes all classes at start up, in an order that guarantees that guarantees that all classes a class depends on are initialized